Uniform existence of the integrated density of states on metric Cayley graphs: Introduction

+Let us briefly describe the content of this paper.
 In section \ref{sec:amenable} we give some basic features on the geometric setting.
 Section \ref{sec:random_SO} describes the operator families in question.
 Restrictions to finite subgraphs are discussed in section \ref{sec:restriction}, where we also state the main results.
-In section \ref{sec:ergodic} we apply an ergodic theorem obtained in \cite{lsv2011} to a sequence of spectral shift functions for an exhaustion of subgraphs.
+In section \ref{sec:ergodic} we apply an ergodic theorem obtained in \cite{ps2012} (see \cite{lsv2011} for a special case) to a sequence of spectral shift functions for an exhaustion of subgraphs.
 These results are used in section \ref{sec:proof} to prove our main theorem.
+Section 7 is devoted to an application.
+We show uniform approximation of the IDS for the Heisenberg group (which is, in fact, a non-abelian group).